-Erol Kentli is a seasoned veteran of the games industry, having spent the last 20+ years leading, managing & directing Art on a wide variety of games - the Conflict series, DiRT 2, Flashpoint, Crysis 3 & PlayStation VR Worlds to name a few.
-Erol has recently joined Splash Damage where’s he’s been a lead on Dirty Bomb, Splash Damage’s hit FPS shooter on Steam, and is now heading-up art on a industry-leading collaboration with Wargaming.
-Having had the opportunity at Splash Damage to indulge his passion for visual composition, Erol would like to share his expertise on the subject with the wider industry.
+Erol Kentli is a seasoned veteran of the games industry, having spent the last 20+ years leading, managing and directing art on a wide variety of games – Xcom, the Conflict series, DiRT 2, Flashpoint, Crysis 3, PlayStation VR Worlds, Dirty Bomb, Gears Tactics to name a few.

 I’ve been to every single Develop in the last 12 years.
 One thing you get here is networking - you will meet the most amazing individuals in the video games industry.